Morocco–United Kingdom relations: 1600 embassy

 In 1600, Abd al-Wahid bin Mas'ud, the principal secretary to Moroccan Sultan Mawlay Ahmad al-Mansur, visited England as an ambassador to the court of Queen Elizabeth I. Abd al-Wahid bin Mas'ud spent six months at the court of Elizabeth to negotiate an alliance against Spain.
 The Moroccan ruler wanted the help of an English fleet to invade Spain.
 Elizabeth refused but welcomed the embassy as a sign of insurance and instead accepted to establish commercial agreements.
 Elizabeth and Ahmad continued to discuss various plans for combined military operations, with Elizabeth requesting a payment of 100,000 pounds in advance to king Ahmad for the supply of a fleet and Ahmad asking for a tall ship to be sent to get the money.
 Discussions, however, remained inconclusive, and both rulers had died within two years of the embassy.

+In 1660, Britain took control of Tangier in Morocco following the marriage of Catherine of Braganza to King Charles II in 1661.
+Along with a large sum of money, the British crown took control of the city, intending to turn it into a major trade gateway into the Mediterranean.
+Difficulties with administering the city were compounded by religious divisions between the Protestant king in London and the Catholic administrators in Tangier hindered the ability to capitalize on the city's potential as a trade gateway, which culminated in a British withdrawal in 1683.

 Later relations

 The English Garrison of the Colony of Tangier was almost constantly under attack by locals who considered themselves mujahideen fighting a holy war.
 The Earl of Teviot and around 470 members of the garrison were killed in an ambush beside Jew's Hill.
 Although the attempt by Sultan Moulay Ismail of Morocco to seize the Tangier had been unsuccessful, a crippling blockade by the Jaysh al-Rifi ultimately forced the English to withdraw.

 A treaty signed in 1728 extended the privileges, especially those pertaining to the safe-conduct of English nationals.